techwriterjoe/introduction-airtable-api/README.md

 After the table has been located, the URL contains a query string:

+- "?" represents the start of the query set.
-- ?view=Main%20View is the first query field, along with the view value Main View.
+- "view=Main%20View" is the first query field, along with the view value Main View.

-   *"?" represents the start of the query set.
-   *"%20" represents a space in HTTP.
+- "%20" represents a space in HTTP.

-- &limit
+- "&" is also part of the query string and allows the next URL parameter to be added
+- "limit=3" requests that only 3 records of the original 19 be returned in the response
+- "&offset=" requests how many records are remaining after the 3 that will be returned, no value necessary
+- "&sortField=Name&sortDirection=asc" by default, the reponse returns the list of records in the same order as they are list in the Main View.
+However, if the sortField and sortDirection